The introductory computer exercise using Python and the SUND toolbox¶

 If you are using multiple model objects to create the simulation objects, these can be connected by using the ########## OUTPUTS and ########## INPUTS cells within the models.
 For example, the output of one model can be used as the input to another model.

 After you have simulated the m1_simulation object, the object will be updated.
-The statevalues now correspond to the final point in the simulation, but more importantly we now have the simulated values of the measurements defined as features.
+The state_values attribute now correspond to the final point in the simulation, and the time_vector attribute contains the time points used in the simulation, but more importantly we now have the simulated values of the measurements defined as features.

 Observe the simulation result

-Print and/or plot the simulation result of the feature y_sim for the times simulated above as you did before.
+Print and/or plot the simulation result of the feature Rp for the times simulated above as you did before.
 Does it look like you would expect?
-As mentioned, the state values are updated in the simulation object, so what happens if you run the simulation twice?

 # Print the result of the simulation above